PuzzlesHQ/CRArchive/README.md

 ![permission image](./permission_image_2.png)

-## License
+## Licenses

-This project is licensed under the COSMIC REACH END USER LICENSE AGREEMENT VERSION 1 License.
+This project not including the jars is licensed under the (To do add license)  License.
 See the [LICENSE](./LICENSE.md) file for details.

+The jars are licensed under the COSMIC REACH END USER LICENSE AGREEMENT VERSION 1 License.
+See the [LICENSE](./JAR_LICENSE.md) file for details.